pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 }
 ```

-Our documents will extends the model interface and the `PouchDocument`, for example:
+Our documents will implement the model and the `PouchDocument`, for example:

 `export interface ShoppingListDocument implements PouchDocument, ShoppingList`

 ## Taking advantage of PouchDB `_id` field

 When I first started using PouchDB, I was not thinking in a NoSQL way.
-I was doing complex queries with map/reduce to do simple things like get all shopping lists.
-I rapidly noticed that it was really slow, so I've searched for alternatives in the PouchDB blogs/documentation, and here is what I think is the best one:
+I was doing complex queries with map/reduce to do simple things like getting all the shopping lists.
+I quickly noticed that it was really slow, so I searched for alternatives in the PouchDB blogs/documentation, and here is what I think is the best one:

-Never create document with a generated random `_id`.
-It's a waste, the `_id` field is very powerful.
-When you're doing `allDocs` with PouchDB, it returns the result sorted by `_id`.
-That means you can use the `_id` to store the document type (like`shopping_list` for example) and use the `startkey`and `endkey` parameters of the `allDocs` function.
+You should never create a document with a generated `_id`: it's a waste because the `_id` field is too powerful.
+Here is why: when you do `allDocs` with PouchDB, it returns the result sorted by `_id`,
+that means you can use the `_id` to store the document type (like`shopping_list` for example) and retrieve it by using the `startkey`and `endkey` parameters of the `allDocs` function.

 #### Example

-The `_id` of a document for a shopping list is going to be `shopping_list:$name` where `$name` is the name of that shopping list.
+The `_id` of a document for a shopping list is going to be `shopping_list:$name` where `$name` is the name of that list.
 What you can do with this is:

 ```typescript